 COULD NOT ANYONE HAVE EXPLAINED ALL THIS TO ME FROM THE BEGINNING?

 CONSULT THE ADVISER

-Maybe there is no consultant in congenital hyperinsulinism adviser in your hospital.
+Maybe there is no consultant or advisor in congenital hyperinsulinism in your hospital.
 However, health centers usually have diabetes consultants and I’m sure that they will help you to solve your doubts about glycemic control.